About

 Jeremy currently resides in St. John’s, NL with his wife Melissa and daughters Madelyn and Lexi.
 Jeremy graduated in 2010 with a diploma in Instrumentation Electronic Engineering from the College of the North Atlantic which lead to him working many different roles in the oil and gas industry.

 Jeremy has been involved in private hockey, public hockey and volunteering his time at The Ron Cadigan Foundation for the past 5 seasons as a defence and development coach, and is incredibly passionate about developing the next wave of defenceman in the province and abroad.
+Jeremy is a Hockey Canada-certified Development-I coach, which qualifies him to coach at the local AAA level.

 Ryan Stacey